Surprise Fire Inspection Sends Tempers Flaring

 Published: February 6, 2026

-A tenant in Ontario described a surprise fire department inspection that neither they nor the landlord were expecting.
-After the inspection, the landlord blamed the tenant and escalated harassment, while the tenant claimed the unit had unresolved safety and standards issues.
-Everyone was all fired up about the situation.
+A tenant in Ontario described a surprise fire department inspection that neither she nor the landlord were expecting.
+After the inspection, the landlord blamed the tenant and escalated harassment, while the tenant claimed that the unit had unresolved safety and standards issues.
+Both parties were fired up about the situation.

-There was no shared, objective record of unit condition before inspection; no proof of when safety issues appeared, or how long they’d existed.
-Inspection became a “he said/she said” situation that increased legal, emotional, and reputational risks for the landlord.
+Without a shared, objective record of unit condition before inspection and no proof of when safety issues appeared (or how long they’d existed), the surprise inspection became a “he said/she said” situation that increased legal, emotional, and reputational risks for the landlord.

 Learn how we can help landlords, property managers, and others leverage the power of timelapse photography to address those pain points before they become big problems.